-The Society has maintained sufficient own funds throughout 2022 to cover its Solvency Capital Requirement and its Minimum Capital Requirement.
+The Society has maintained sufficient own funds throughout 2023 and the prior year to cover its Solvency Capital Requirement and its Minimum Capital Requirement.

 E.6 Any other information

 There is no additional material information regarding the capital management of the Society to report in this section.